PROSPECTIVE APPRENTICE APPLICANTS:

 - To inspire the human being with the theatre's potential for impact.

 The workload is broad and demanding.
-Interns can expect an average time commitment of 20-35 hours per week in the theatre.
+Apprentices can expect an average time commitment of 20-35 hours per week in the theatre.
 In addition to practicum work, interns take ten classes taught by working professionals.

-Abby Holland, University of Georgia
+Greg Lloyd - The University of Georgia

 How to Apply